Scout24/deadcode4j/README.md

 > <sup>2</sup> When examining `class C extends B extends A`, only `B` is recognized as subclass of `A`; no circumvention here - create an issue if you think this is absolutely required!

 ### Limitations
-- Inner classes are always recognized as being referenced by the outer class and vice versa (even static inner classes).
+- Inner classes are always recognized as being referenced by the outer class and vice versa (even static inner classes). _This is not only true for the currently used Javassist, but also for BCEL.
+This suggests that this is an aspect of the JVM spec._

 ### False positives